Online CV

 -

-FM+SE Vision 2030: Impact of Foundation/Large Models (FM) on Software Engineering.
+FM+SE Vision 2030: Impact of Foundation/Large Models on Software Engineering.
 November 2023, Mexico City.
+108 attendees (57 from industry, 51 from academia).

 -

 Dagstuhl Seminar 23441: Ensuring the Reliability and Robustness of Database Management Systems.
 October–November 2023, Schloss Dagstuhl, Germany.
+36 attendees.

 -